What Would you do if you Found Yourself Homeless?

 Many people become homeless through circumstances outside their control.
 Getting back on your feet can be really hard, but there are lots of services out there to help you.
 Don’t pressure yourself to do anything you aren’t ready to do.
 Don’t berate yourself over your situation.
 Try to look for something positive every day and follow the advice from those in positions to help.

 8. Accept Help

 Knowing what you are eligible for and what assistance there is for you is one thing, accepting that help is completely different.
 You are not any less of a person if you accept help.

 Whether it be staying with family for a while as you sort things out, going to a charity to get clothing for a new job or interview, going back to school or volunteering to get some experience to get employment or to be eligible for a government payment.
 Whatever it is that you can do, do it.
-I have written about how to get money to leave an abusive relationship and ways to make money while living on Centrelink, both these should help.
+I have written about how to get money to leave an abusive relationship.

 I have interviewed quite a few people who were once homeless and are now successful business owners.
 Most lived on the streets, a few were a result of domestic violence, some were bad business choices, others divorce, drugs and some were homeless as children.
-How your situation turns out is determined by your attitude towards it.
+A large part of how your situation turns out is determined by your attitude towards it.

 A common theme I noticed when interviewing these people was their attitude.
 They refused to give up.
 They continued to believe in themselves and worked on improving their lives.
 They continued their education, changed their mindset and refused to dwell on the negatives of their situation.

 As hard as it was to experience homelessness, as lost as I felt and as big a failure as I felt, I refused to give up.
 I got counselling, I saved and looked for ways to make more money.
 I continually looked at how I could improve my life, whilst still being grateful for what I had.
 I did not want my daughters to know how bad things were or for this to be our lives long term.